-The rating agencies are also putting greater emphasis on the importance of having robust general fund reserve fund balances, commonly referred to as rainy day funds.
+The rating agencies are also putting greater emphasis on the importance of having robust general fund reserve fund balances, commonly referred to as rainy-day funds.
 Well-funded rainy-day funds were particularly important for states during the onset of the COVID-19 pandemic to maintain adequate liquidity in order to deliver essential services.
 Historically, a rainy-day fund target of 5% of general fund expenditures was considered conservative and a credit positive by the rating agencies, but rating agencies now consider higher reserve funds to be consistent with triple-A ratings.
-Moody's considers the level of states fund balance (funds that are classified as unassigned, assigned or committed in the total governmental funds section of a state's or territory's audited financial statements) as one factor in its assessment of a state's Financial Performance score (see Section 4, "National Credit Rating Methodologies and Criteria").
+Moody's considers the level of states fund balance (funds that are classified as unassigned, assigned or committed in the total governmental funds section of a state or territory's audited financial statements) as one factor in its assessment of the Financial Performance score (see Section 4, "National Credit Rating Methodologies and Criteria").
 In its US States Rating Methodology, Moody's provides expectations for fund balance levels by credit rating category, specifying that triple-A rated states' fund balances should approximate or exceed 15% of revenues and double-A rated states' levels should approximate or exceed 10% of revenues.
-With respect to the Vermont's rainy day fund balances, in the State's most recent Standard and Poor's report published in August 2023, S&P states that its stable outlook "reflects our expectation that Vermont will continue to realize structurally balanced operations with fully funded reserves and robust cash balances in the coming few years" despite the likelihood of a near-term economic slowdown.
-The table below shows the fiscal year 2021, 2022, and 2023 rainy day fund balances of the other triple-A states.
+With respect to the Vermont's rainy day fund balances, in the State's most recent Standard and Poor's report published in May 2024, S&P states that its stable outlook "reflects our expectation that Vermont will continue to realize structurally balanced operations with fully funded reserves and robust cash balances in the coming few years" despite the likelihood of a nearterm economic slowdown.
+S&P's recent criteria update on September 9, 2024, relocated the reserves and liquidity by moving it out of budgetary performance and to a separate factor, which highlights the role reserves and liquidity play in paying debt service and supporting operations during economic downturns.
+The table below shows the fiscal year 2022 through 2025 rainy day fund balances of the other triple-A states.